 The federal income tax characteristics of all distributions will be reported to stockholders on the Internal Revenue Service Form 1099 at the end of each calendar year.
 For the nine months ended September 30, 2016, approximately 100.0% of our common distributions were deemed to be paid from ordinary income.
 For the twelve months ended December 31, 2015, approximately 100.0% of our common distributions were deemed to be paid from ordinary income for Form 1099 reporting purposes.
 For the nine months ended September 30, 2014, approximately 100.0% of our common distributions were deemed to be paid from a return of capital.
-For the quarter ended December 31, 2014, approximately 100.0% of our common distributions were deemed to be from a return of capital for Form 1099 reporting purposes.
+For the quarter ended December 31, 2014, approximately 100.0% of our common distributions were deemed to be paid from ordinary income, with none deemed to be from a return of capital for Form 1099 reporting purposes.
 The return of capital in the 2014 calendar year resulted primarily from GAAP realized losses being recognized as ordinary losses for federal income tax purposes.